Ukraine war sparks Europe rush to buy survival gear and food - NewsBreak

 Ukraine war sparks Europe rush to buy survival gear and food

-Sales of products such as plastic cans, camping gear, batteries, flashlights and cell phone solar chargers jumped as much as sixfold in the past two weeks at Swedish hardware store chain Clas Ohlsson, a spokesperson said.
+Sales of products such as plastic cans, camping gear, batteries, flashlights and cell phone solar chargers jumped as much as sixfold in the past two weeks at Swedish hardware store chain Clas Ohlsson (CLASb.ST), a spokesperson said.

 "It's clear that people want to be prepared for crises.
 The biggest increase is for products recommended to have at home during a crisis, for example radios," he said.